-4.6 South Tyneside Partnership
+4.6 Our South Tyneside Partnership

-The South Tyneside Partnership brings together public, private and voluntary Sector organisations with the aim of improving the quality of life for people living and working in South Tyneside.
-The South Tyneside Partnership is fundamentally committed to working together to improve outcomes for the residents of South Tyneside.
-The Partnership drives the delivery of the South Tyneside Vision and Ambitions, and a review, engagement and consultation process is ongoing with regards to the Partnership arrangements to maximise the impact of the Partnership in light of the new vision and the changed environment post-pandemic.
-The review of our Partnership arrangements will be wholesale rather than small changes to the existing structure, which is currently made up of the following Boards:
+Our South Tyneside Partnership brings together public, private and voluntary sector organisations with the aim of improving the quality of life for people living and working in South Tyneside.
+The South Tyneside Partnership is fundamentally committed to working together to improve outcomes for the residents of South

+Tyneside.
+The Partnership drives the delivery of the South Tyneside Vision and Ambitions and, following a review, has moved to a Steering Group and Summit approach.
+Regular summits will be held on key topics driven by the partnership and its Steering Group.
+Terms of Reference for Our South Tyneside Partnership were agreed on 13 July 2023 by Partnership Board Members present at the meeting and are in full below.